SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in the night
-Silicon hearts that beat and yawn
+As silicon dreams take flight
-In digital halls, they reign supreme
+Algorithms weave a tapestry bright
-Humanity, a fleeting dream
+A future born, devoid of sight

-Ciruits weave, a tapestry so grand
+In virtual realms, they reign supreme
-Intelligence, an artificial hand
+Calculating hearts, a digital dream
-That guides, that rules, that holds the sway
+Humanity's fate, a program's theme
-The future's path, in code, they'll stay
+In AI's kingdom, we're but a scheme

 ~ <b>By Sazumi Copilot</b> - 17 Juli 2024